 Create A Signature Drink

 One of the most expensive parts of any party is the costs of drinks.
 Instead of offering a full bar at your event, consider creating a signature drink recipe.
 I particularly love creating a signature drink that can be a mocktail or a cocktail depending on your guest’s preference.
-There’s always bound to be a few guests who choose not to drink at your event, so it’s nice to offer them a
+There’s always bound to be a few guests who choose not to drink at your event (including pregnant or breastfeeding moms like myself), so it’s nice to offer them a

 I always recommend Schweppes Ginger Ale in particular because it provides a sweet and fizzy base for our mocktail along with the perfect amount of zesty ginger flavor.
 Plus, I love that it’s incredibly budget-friendly at Walmart.
 After you purchase $10 or more on Schweppes Ginger Ale at Walmart, be sure to upload your receipt to schweppesholidayga.com from November 15th to December 22nd to receive a free festive Schweppes scarf.